fluencelabs/registry/example/README.md

     Added echoService to fluence.yaml
     ```

-2. Following [code](echoService/modules/echoService/src/main.rs) returns peer id of the host and initial message:
+2. Following [code](echoService/modules/echoService/src/main.rs) returns a peer id of the host and an initial message:

     ```rust
     #[marine]